HexHive/OSTEP-slides/32-filesystem.md

 * Given: set of persistent blocks
 * Goal: manage these blocks efficiently.
 How?
+    * Who has access?
+    * What about initialization / bootstrapping?
+    * Structural organization?

 . . .

 * Manages data on (usually) nonvolatile storage
-* Enables users to name and manipulate semi-permanent files
+* Enables users to name and manipulate semi-permanent files (select execeutables and their data)
 * Provide mechanisms to organize files and their metadata (e.g., owner, permissions, or type)

 ---